-Dallas International offers specialized programs at the upper undergraduate (junior & senior) level and the graduate level.
+Dallas International offers specialized programs at the undergraduate (freshman through senior) level, master’s level, and PhD level.
 Although we are best known for our MA programs, Dallas International is proud to offer a BA degree through our College of International Studies and a PhD in World Arts through the Center for Excellence in World Arts.
 Full details about each program can be viewed online by clicking the title of the program or by referencing our current catalog.

 Several schools partner with DIU to offer specialized programs to their students, such as a minor in linguistics.
 While programs vary from school to school, most require at least one semester of courses at Dallas International.
 Partner Colleges & Universities: Calvary University, Dallas Baptist University, Johnson University, Mid-Atlantic Christian University, St. Louis Christian College